valhalla/valhalla-docs/timedistancematrix-api.md

 The following time and distance limitations that are currently in place:

 * 'max_locations' is currently set to 20 for `one_to_many`, `many_to_one` and 'many_to_many' requests.
-* `max_area` is the cumulative max distance between any two locations and is currently set to 5000000.0 meters.
+* `max_distance` is the cumulative max distance between any two locations and is currently set to 200000.0 meters/200.0 km for all matrix types.

 Please also refer to the [Valhalla API Limits](https://mapzen.com/documentation/valhalla/api-reference/#api-keys-and-service-limits) to view the current routing limitations that are in place.